 There are several reasons why FI is important even for those who have no plan to retire early:

-- Your next boss might totally suck, prompting you to contemplate slamming your head against a brick wall just for the sake of a few extra “workman’s comp” days off
+- Your next boss might totally suck, prompting you to contemplate slamming your head against a brick wall just for the few extra “workman’s comp” days off

-- Your organization might shrivel up and dissolve or relocate, or otherwise stop doing business in their current capacity
+- Your organization might shrivel up and dissolve or relocate, or otherwise stop doing business in its current capacity

 - You may no longer enjoy what you’re doing in the future

-- You might watch a documentary about a poor Ecuadorian school on television and would kill to live there for a while and teach the local children English
+- You might watch a documentary about a poor Ecuadorian school on television and would do anything to live there for a while and teach the local children English

 - You might have a family emergency, requiring months of time away from the office